 As if you needed another reason to ditch other flight search engines and use only Google Flights…

 Sometimes, it can feel like a guessing game when you walk on your plane.
-Will your seat have an entertainment screen or do you need to bring your own?
+Will your seat have a seatback screen or do you need to bring your own entertainment?
 Will you be on a cramped plane with 29 inches of legroom or a have a more spacious seat?

 Read our full guide to using Google Flights to find the cheapest flights, every single time!

 Will you be able to charge a laptop?
 Or is there a USB socket for your smartphone?

 Will you have your own entertainment screen to watch TV and movies?
 If there's just a smaller device with the broadcasting signal, you'll only be able to stream entertainment on your own device.
 A blank space, as you see with the Delta flight, almost always means there's screens onboard.

 And most importantly: How much legroom will you actually have?
-These days, 31 inches or so is the norm, though that’s as low as 28 inches on budget airlines like Spirit.
+These days, 31 inches or so is the norm … though that's as low as 28 inches on budget airlines like Spirit and Frontier.